idleberg/Bootstrap-Listr/README.md

 ## Installation

 1. Download the latest [development version](https://github.com/idleberg/Bootstrap-Listr/archive/2.0-dev.zip)
 2. Unzip, then deploy to your webserver

-3. Clone config file `cp listr-config.php-example listr-config.php`

-4. Edit your preferences in `listr-config.php`
+3. Install Node.js and Bower dependencies `npm install; bower install`*

+\* *Make sure you have npm, Bower and Gulp installed `npm install bower gulp -g`*

+## Building

+Several gulp tasks are now available.
+You start with these three steps:

+   # create and populate "app/"
+   gulp init

+   # choose dependencies
+   gulp setup

+   # set Bootswatch theme (optional)
+   # gulp theme

+   # set Highlight.js theme (optional)
+   # gulp highlight

+   # minify CSS, uglify JS
+   gulp make

+You also have `gulp clean` and `gulp lint` at hand, `gulp css`, `gulp js` & `gulp php` will lint the specific file-types.

-## Usage
+## Deployment

-Once you deployed to your server, move all your files to the `_public` subfolder (change the folder in the head of the script).
+Copy `app/` to your server, then rename `listr-config.php-example` to `listr-config.php` and edit your settings.
+All files that should be accessible through Bootstrap Listr go into the `_public` subfolder (you can change the folder in the config).
 You might have to enable the `RewriteBase` setting in the `.htaccess` file (and edit the folder name), depending on your Apache settings.

+If you prefer a different file name for the script, you can rename it without worrying about the ignore list.
+However, depending on your server, you might have declare the renamed file as your directory index.

+* Apache: `DirectoryIndex myIndex.php` (see [documentation](http://httpd.apache.org/docs/2.2/mod/mod_dir.html))
+* lighttpd: `index-file.names = ( "/myIndex.php" )` (see [documentation](http://redmine.lighttpd.net/projects/1/wiki/Docs_ModDirlisting))
+* nginx: `index myIndex.php` (see [documentation](http://nginx.org/en/docs/http/ngx_http_index_module.html))

+If you have config files for servers other than Apache, feel free to [share](#contribute) them.

 ### Options